prod-moira/dom-netninja/README.md

         - This allows you to style all book name spans using `.name { ... }` in your CSS.
         - `classList` is a built-in property that returns a DOMTokenList of the element’s classes.
         - `.add()` is a method that appends a class to the element’s existing class list (without overwriting others).
+        - You can also use `.classList.remove("name")` to remove a class if needed later.
     - `deleteBtn.classList.add("delete");`
         - Adds the `"delete"` class to the `deleteBtn` `<span>` element.
         - This makes it easier to select all delete buttons via `.delete { ... }` in CSS.
         - Helps in applying hover effects, cursor changes, positioning, etc.
+        - Similarly, `classList.remove("delete")` would remove the class.
 - You *can* also style elements directly in JavaScript using `.style`, like:
     - `bookName.style.color = "red";`
         - This would make the book name appear red.